kennethihezie/switchhive_tech_task/README.md

 $ yarn install
 ```

+## Docker Installion
+Ensure Docker is installed on your system.
+If Docker is not installed, refer to the: [Official Website](https://docs.docker.com/) for instructions.

 ## Add .env to the Root of the Project
 Create a `.env` file in the root directory with the following keys: